ST10373358/SOSMobileApplication/README.md

 # Q3
- Repository for the project management around the SOS Mobile Application
+ Repository for the project management around the SOS Mobile Application (SOS button)